 Diakon is concerned not only about the people the organization directly serves, but also about the communities in which we all live.

-Since 1868, Diakon's services have been focused on improving the lives of people in need.
+Since 1868, Diakon's services have focused on improving the lives of people in need.
 That service has a significant impact on society as a whole.

 But community benefit also refers to the way we make a difference beyond direct service, especially in terms of concern for those with lower incomes or other limited resources.
 Community benefit arises from our innate concern for the communities we serve—for not only the neighbors we directly help, but also for their neighbors.